stm32duino/wiki_contrib/_cmake/Functions-reference.md

 - `targetName` is the name of the [binary target](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#binary-executables) that will be created as a result of this function; this is a handle that may be reused in later calls, to e.g., `insights()`.
 - `sourcefile...` is a list of sources files to be compiled.
 This does not comprise header files (`.h`).
   You are strongly advised to hard-code the list of files directly in the CMakeLists.txt.
 Using [wildcards](https://cmake.org/cmake/help/latest/command/file.html#glob) is possible, but not guaranteed to work in all cases.
-- the optional `dependencies` are targets, usually Arduino libraries such as created by `external_library()`, that the sketch depdends on.
+- the optional `dependencies` are targets, usually Arduino libraries such as created by `external_library()`, that the sketch dedends on.
-  The CMake build model makes it awkward at best to automatically handle dependencies the way Arduino does, so they have to be specified explicitely.
+  The CMake build model makes it awkward at best to automatically handle dependencies the way Arduino does, so they have to be specified explicitly.

 What this function does is the following: